sirinidigonda/Stock_price_prediction_Project1/README.md

 Deployment:
 This project can be deployed using Streamlit Cloud or Heroku for online access.
 You can also run it locally using Streamlit.

+Demo:
+Screen recording available in the repository
+Streamlit link is also provided in below section

 Deliverables:
 VS Code Project: A Python-based project developed in VS Code that demonstrates the complete workflow — data preparation, model building, training, validation, and prediction.
 Model Weights: The trained LSTM model weights saved in .h5 format.